 But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
 1 Corinthians 1:27

-So, at the end of the day, God makes sure people do not get the glory God gets the glory and though it is typical that particular types of people are normally "honoured" in our society, this is not God necessarily honouring them. (sometimes it is) It is man.
+So, at the end of the day, God gets the glory and though it is typical that particular types of people are normally "honoured" in our society, this is not God necessarily honouring them. (sometimes it is) It is man.
 Yet authentic people are not "without" honour because God honours them.
-So the honour of man is often worthless to God and sometimes this includes "seminary degrees allegedly authenticating so - called accurate biblical scholarship.
-(Not saying people who go to Seminary or Bible College are wrong.
-I am just saying that it is not proof they are authentic or if an authentic Christian, being taught authentically)
+So the honour of man or God can include "seminary degrees on biblical scholarship or being self-taught.
+Point being, it is how God chooses to train a person.
+The true mark of authenticity is discerned by God.

 He said to them, "You are the ones who justify yourselves in the eyes of others, but God knows your hearts.
 What people value highly is detestable in God's sight.
 Luke 16:15